Search for echoes on the edge of quantum black holes: Method and search pipeline

-In this approach, I set our model and search pipeline from a rather novel point of view to look for echoes combining 47 LVK BBH merger events, ensureing that these events meet the criterion, guaranteeing a false alarm rate $\rm{FAR}<10^{-3} \rm{yr}^{-1}$.
+Adopting a novel perspective, our model and search pipeline target echo signatures in 47 LVK BBH merger events, ensuring that these events meet the criterion, guaranteeing a false alarm rate $\rm{FAR}<10^{-3} \rm{yr}^{-1}$.
 I perform the search for echoes on BBH signals using the GWTC-1 \cite{LIGOScientific:2018mvr}, GWTC-2 \cite{LIGOScientific:2020ibl} and GWTC-3 \cite{LIGOScientific:2021djp}.
 This search includes almost the bulk of all the confident observations \cite{LIGOScientific:2018mvr,LIGOScientific:2020ibl,LIGOScientific:2021djp}.
 The missed events are either the marginal ones or needed a high computational cost (ones with very small mass).
-In this approach of combining events I assume echo model is the same for all the events.
-In particular, I assume all the events have same echo amplitude $A$.
-Although, this approach does not cover entire space of former searches, it makes a complementary search in overall.

 One such proposal to search for quantum black holes in GW data is given by phenomenological Boltzmann echoes waveform \cite{Oshita:2019sat,Wang:2019rcf}, where the general relativistic prediction for GW signal from BBH mergers $h_{\rm GR}(\omega)$ in Fourier space is modified to: